Women's Leadership Fellows

 Mission

-The Trachtenberg School’s Women’s Leadership Fellows Program prepares students to be successful public service leaders through professional development, mentorship, and networking.
+The Trachtenberg School’s Women’s Leadership Fellows Program, which is open to all students, prepares students to be successful public service leaders through professional development, mentorship, and networking.

 Goals